rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 with the [`_msg` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field) containing integer sequence starting from 0 and ending at `N-1`.

 This pipe is useful for testing and debugging of the LogsQL pipes.
-For example, the following query generates 1000 random integers in the range `[0..9]` and collects the statistics on the number of hits per each random number:
+For example, the following query generates 1000 random integers in the range `[0..9]` and collects the statistics on the number of hits for each random number:

 ```logsql
 * | generate_sequence 1000